-World History Minor
+World History Minor (Teacher Education)

+Course Number Course Title Hours C redit

+WHS 30, 31, 32 World History I, II, IIIAdvanced electives in World History 12 15

+27

+(To teach the social studies USH 70, 71, 72 and selected courses from two of the following areas: anthropology, economics, geography, political science and sociology are recommended as a supplement.
+To teach a separate subject, accrediting agencies require that the teacher has earned a minimum of eight quarter hours in that subject.)

+United States History Minor (Teacher Education)

 Course Number Course Title Hours Credit

-WHS 30, 31, 32 - World History I, II, III 12

-Advanced electives in World History

-(To teach the Social Studies, USH 70, 71, 72 and selected courses from two of the following areas: government, international relations, economics, sociology, geography and anthropology are recommended as a supplement.
-To teach a special subject eight quarter hours is the minimum.)

-United States History Minor

-Course Number USH · 70, 71, 72 - Advanced electives in Course Title United States United States History I, II, History Hours Credit III 27
+USH 70, 71, 72 United States History I, II, III Advanced electives in United State 9es History 18

+27

-(To teach the Social Studies courses selected from two of the following areas: government, international relations, economics, sociology, geography, anthropology and WHS 30, 31, 32, are recommended as a supplement.
-To teach a special subject eight quarter hours is the minimum.)
+(To teach the social studies, WHS 30, 31, 32 and selected courses from two of the following areas: anthropology, economics, geography, political science and sociology are recommended as a supplement.
+To teach a separate subject, accrediting agencies require that the teacher has earned a minimum of eight quarter hours in that subject.)